DavidBerdik/InfiniDrive/README.md

 Based on a SteelHacks 2019 project by David Berdik, Steven Myrick, and Noah Greenberg

+**⚠️ WARNING:** InfiniDrive currently has a bug which is known to cause intermittent corruption of data when uploading.
+This is a high-priority issue and no further feature development will take place on this project until it is resolved.

 [InfiniDrive Demo Video](https://youtu.be/8u1cwnONJ4E)

 ## How it Works